-For the Calendar Years 2016, the Harvard Water Department performed two tests a month (24 in-total).
-Three of those tests was positive for Total Coliform, a naturally present generally harmless bacteria.
-20 follow-up tests were negative for Total Coliforms.
+For the Calendar Years 2017, the Harvard Water Department performed two tests per month for January through October.
+For November and December we performed 4 tests per month (28 in-total).
+One of those tests was positive for Total Coliform, a naturally present generally harmless bacteria.
+Eight follow-up tests were negative for Total Coliforms.
 The general public was never in any danger from using the water.